 These resources below are simply a starting point.
 If you have additional resources we could add to this list, please send us an email ( ).

-Two free handbooks on how to navigate difficult dialogues
+Free books on how to navigate difficult dialogues

 Resuming class after the election & other critical events in the news